-This healthy Kung Pao Chicken is sticky, spicy, sweet and a better-for-you alternative to takeout!
-It comes together in a few very simple steps.
+This Healthy Kung Pao Chicken is a sticky, spicy, sweet and a better-for-you alternative to takeout that comes together in just a few simple steps.

 Paleo Kung Pao Chicken